We're managing the program across 3 phases and our role includes:

 - towing the FPSO to a suitable facility for recycling.

-Our department has conditional environmental approval under the EPBC Act for this phase.
+Our department has conditional environmental approval under the EPBC Act for this phase (external link).
 This authorises us to conduct:

 - routine and maintenance operations of the FPSO and associated resource fields